toschief/Dell-Latitude-7400-Hackintosh/README.md

 ## Creating the USB
 - Download the EFI for your version, unzip and extract EFI folder
-- Do this https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.html#platforminfo (use MacBookPro15,1)
+- Do this: https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.html#platforminfo (use MacBookPro15,1)
 - Create the USB like here: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#creating-the-usb

 ## BIOS Setup